desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 The ID of the subspace where the permission has been set.

 ### Section ID
-The ID of the section the user has the permissions.
+The ID of the section where the permission has been set.
+Note that permissions set within parent sections are automatically applied to children sections as well.
+This means that if you set a user to have a specific permission inside the root section, such permission will be valid throught the entire subspace.

 ### User
 The address of the user who has the permissions.